 Will I experience mood swings during menopause?

 It’s very possible.
-Seventy percent of women report increased irritability during perimenopause, or the time when hormone levels first begin to decline.
+Most women report increased irritability during perimenopause, or the time when hormone levels first begin to decline.
 And if you feel like laughing one second and crying the next, you’re not alone either: mood swings are common during all stages of menopause.
 The good news is that they are usually fleeting, and not the same as clinical depression.

 Almost anything can trigger a mood swing during menopause, and these may not even be circumstances that triggered you before.
 Anything from traffic jams to work stress to having a minor disagreement with your significant other can result in what feels like an epic mood swing.
 The worst part is that when you’re experiencing one, it can feel like there is no end in sight.
 But there are ways to avoid feeling absolutely terrible listed below.